alexjvr1/VelocityUCL/README.md

 ### 2. Map and process

 Map museum and modern samples to the Sanger reference genome.
-Thereafter correct the museum bam files using MapDamage, and downsample the modern data to the same final depth as the corrected museum bam files.
+Then correct the museum bam files using MapDamage, and downsample the modern data to the same final depth as the corrected museum bam files.

 #### 2a Map to Reference Genome